allegro/blog/_posts/2023-11-17-lmdb-postmortem.md

 ![In-memory approach](/img/articles/2023-11-17-lmdb-postmortem/nginx-in-memory.png)

-However, we have learned that _ModSecurity_ can use [LMDB](http://www.lmdb.tech/doc/) as an internal fast storage for contextual information that could be shared between requests that come from for example the same ip address.
+However, we have learned that _ModSecurity_ can use [LMDB](http://www.lmdb.tech/doc/) as an internal fast storage for contextual information that could be shared between requests that come, for example, from the same ip address.
 LMDB approach ensures that contextual information stored by one nginx worker process is accessible by other ones.

 ![LMDB approach](/img/articles/2023-11-17-lmdb-postmortem/nginx-with-lmdb.png)

-On the first glimpse it looks great however in our case we could not rely on information that is stored directly by _ModSecurity_.
+On first glimpse it looks great, however in our case we could not rely on information that is stored directly by _ModSecurity_.
 As you can imagine our setup is based on more than one server, so we have to be able to pass to each of them the same contextual information.
 Moreover, our algorithms that compute such information are quite complex and reach for more data than those available to ModSecurity.

-Nevertheless, LMDB has one great advantage: it allows connecting to it from outside the _nginx_ process and altering the contextual data that are available for
+Nevertheless, LMDB has one great advantage: it allows connecting to it from outside the _nginx_ process and altering the contextual data that is available for
 _ModSecurity_.
 We built a simple bridge that on the one side fetches contextual information and on the other alters related contextual information in LMDB.
 Simplified view of architecture that allows computing and synchronizing contextual information is depicted below (dotted lines represent asynchronous flow):